 Team Leadership: While at UPSU:Radio I managed a team of people and instigated systems to improve communication between radio station members.

 Communication: In addition to training members of the radio station effectively, I am also a scout leader and regularly communicate skills, ideas and instructions to large groups.
-While at BAS working in a small comunity these skills are key.
+While at BAS working in a small comunity these skills are key for both saftey and training the person who will carry ot the role after you.